-We thank Yosio Nakamura for providing the OBS data and for the help in interpretation.
+We thank Joost van der Neut for useful discussions and suggestions on this work.
+Yosio Nakamura is thanked for providing the OBS data and for the help in interpretation.
 We also thank Pawan Bharadwaj and Ryan Lester for help discussions on the super-virtual interferometry method.
 This work is supported partially by Exploration Development Geophysics Education and Research (EDGER) Forum, the University of Texas at Austin and partially by a ConocoPhillips fellowship.